Nwiradiradja/DataAnalysis-RProgramming/README.md

 # DataAnalysis-RProgramming-DepartmentStoreProject
 * Utilizing R Studio to perform a series of tasks
 * Data manipulation using DPLYR
+* Data visualization using ggplot2, corrplot and ggcorrplot

 ## Project Scenario
 * You are provided with a dataset of a departmental store